robjustice/Problock3/README.md

 The driver is built via the ca65 assembler and a3driverutil.

 ## Release
-Disk images with the driver setup for slot autoscan included in the release section for the following:
-  Apple/// System Utilities
-  Selector boot (and selector HD image)
-  Selector boot with desktopmanager driver included (and selector HD image) BOS Boot (and cffa2 HD image for BOS from apple3rtr) BOS Boot with desktopmanager driver included (need to use bos_hd.po HD image)
+Disk images with the driver setup for slot autoscan included in the release section for the following: Apple/// System Utilities Selector boot (and selector HD image) BOS Boot (and cffa2 HD image for BOS from apple3rtr)